civican/legisinfo/44-1/bills/C-2/bill_text.md

   **(17)** The portion of paragraph (a) of the description of D in subsection 125.7(2) of the Act before subparagraph (i) is replaced by the following:

-    nil, if the qualifying period is any of the **fifth qualifying period to the nineteenth** qualifying period, unless
+    nil, if the qualifying period is any of the fifth qualifying period to the nineteenth qualifying period, unless

   **(18)** The description of D in subsection 125.7(2) of the Act is amended by striking out "and" at the end of paragraph (a) and by adding the following after that paragraph:

     nil, if the qualifying period is after the nineteenth qualifying period, and

+  **(18.1)** Section 125.7 of the Act is amended by adding the following after subsection (2):

+    **(2.01)** Despite subsection (2), no overpayment on account of a qualifying entity's liability under this Part for the taxation year in which the qualifying period ends is deemed to have arisen with respect to a qualifying entity that is a publicly traded company or a subsidiary of such a company if, in the qualifying period, it paid taxable dividends to an individual who is a holder of common shares of the company or of the subsidiary of the company.

   **(19)** The formula in paragraph (b) of the description of D in subsection 125.7(2.1) of the Act is replaced by the following: